 Kiliam Rey is a young beneficiary from the project Euro-Mediterranean University of Fes.
 Originally from Grenoble, France, he is 17 year old and among the first cohort of students being hosted in the UEMF eco-campus.

 After having passed a scientific BAC on Engineering sciences, he decided to move to Morocco for studying at INSA Euro-Mediterranée.
 He loves discovering every day something new about the culture that it’s hosting him and he feels welcomed.
-He thinks about the UEMF conception that it is a very positive achievement for the Union for the Meditarranean, as it facilitates the understanding of our own country by living in different ones.
+He thinks about the UEMF is a very positive achievement for the Union for the Mediterranean, as it facilitates the understanding of our own country by living in different ones.
 This new project facilitates the mixing of different cultures.

 Chairman, Spanish Agency for Infrastructure and Engineering, INECO.

 Born in Seville in 1962, he’s a Law graduate by the Universidad Complutense de Madrid.